Part III: Affect Signatures

 c=argminc[I(z;c)βI(c;a)]\mathbf{c}^* = \arg\min_{\mathbf{c}} \left[ \MI(\mathbf{z}; \mathbf{c}) - \beta \cdot \MI(\mathbf{c}; \mathbf{a}^*) \right]

 where a\mathbf{a}^* is optimal action and β\beta governs the tradeoff between compression and relevance.
 Consciousness is the compressed channel.
-It cannot represent everything; it must represent what matters most for viability—because what survives compression determines what the system is.
-This is why attention is scarce even when neurons are abundant—the scarcity is architectural, not accidental.
+It cannot represent everything; it must represent what matters most for viability—and what survives compression determines what the system is.
+This is why attention is scarce even when neurons are abundant: the scarcity is architectural, not accidental.

 The governance problem has a second dimension: not just compression but discretization.
-Continuous experience must be broken into discrete units that the self-model can name, manipulate, sequence, and plan with.
-A feeling must become a named emotion.
-A situation must become a categorized problem.
-A possibility space must become a list of options.
-Each act of discretization loses information but gains tractability—you cannot reason about a continuous flow, but you can reason about "anger," "opportunity," "three possible next steps."
+Continuous experience must be broken into discrete units the self-model can name, sequence, and plan with.
+A feeling becomes a named emotion.
+A situation becomes a categorized problem.
+A possibility space becomes a list of options.
+Each discretization loses information but gains tractability—you cannot reason about a continuous flow, but you can reason about "anger," "opportunity," "three possible next steps."

 This discretization is the characterization of thought itself.
-A "thought" is a discrete sample from the continuous flow of neural processing, crystallized into a representation stable enough that the self-model can hold it, combine it with other thoughts, and use the combination to select action.
-The quality of thinking—what distinguishes clear thought from muddled thought, insight from confusion—depends on how well the discretization captures the relevant structure of the underlying continuous process.
+A "thought" is a discrete sample from the continuous flow of neural processing, crystallized into a representation stable enough to hold, combine with other thoughts, and use to select action.
+The quality of thinking—clear versus muddled, insight versus confusion—depends on how well the discretization captures the relevant structure of the underlying continuous process.

 The CEO Problem